Overview of IT resources at EMBL and in the GB department: A guide for new GB members

 - emBASE for NGS&Microarray Storage (&Analysis).
 You can find emBASE at emBASE (please request login to us) and more information at emBASE project page

 - Galaxy for web-based data analysis.
-You can log in Galaxy with your EMBL account, and send an email to mailto:email@example.com for the first time login so we complete the setup of your account.
+You can log in Galaxy with your usual EMBL account but please send us an email the first time you log in so we complete the setup of your account.
 More information at Galaxy project page.

 - GCBridge for automatically transferring NGS data from GeneCore server to emBASE and Galaxy.
 More information at GC Bridge page.

-- R Studio Server for using R on schroedinger and spinoza
+- R Studio Server and Shiny Server for using R on spinoza

 - Help you analyze your data (not only NGS!) from simple advice to doing-it-for-you